paulbackhouse/MavenHibernateMultiModule/README.md

 Here are some ideas on exercises that you could try as part of a learning path:

 - Create new Booking Api controller and some simple GET, POST methods
-- Try adding delete logic for Bookings
+- Add delete logic for Bookings
+- Add filter criteria for GET users endpoint, for example, filter by lastname and/or given name
 - Create some unit tests in java
 - Create a new entity and associated logic, perhaps payments for each booking
 - Async is enabled in the application, try creating async methods and logic